ApolloTang/wf-cors-in-action/ch05/listing-5.4-(b)-https-is-enabled/README.md

   https://127.0.0.1:9999/login-fetch.html

-(2) Chrome will not accept self-assigned localhost certificate to get around this simply click anywhere in the browser and type "thisisunsafe" [1]
+(2) Chrome will not accept self-assigned localhost certificate.

+to get around this simply click anywhere in the browser and type "thisisunsafe" [1]